-There is also a lot you and your family can do to help kids facing hunger this summer.
+The Feeding America network is working to end child summer hunger, and there is also a lot you and your family can do to help.
 In between the pool parties and summer getaways, find time to give back with these fun activities for your family.

-- Make that 5k go even farther by using an upcoming race as a way to raise money to fight child hunger.
+5. Make that 5k go even farther by using an upcoming race to raise money to fight child hunger.
 Set a fundraising goal to reach by the time of your race and ask your friends and family to support you while you train.
 Get started with your own personal fundraising page here.